Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Related Work

-Beyond the module level, \gls{mt} has also gained traction for system-level testing.
 Lindvall et al.~\cite{lindvall2017metamorphic} developed a simulation-based testing framework that integrates \gls{mt} with model-based testing to automatically generate and evaluate test cases for autonomous drones under variations of geometric and environmental conditions.
 Their approach revealed unstable behaviors and critical failure cases, including collisions and perception failures, demonstrating its effectiveness in uncovering subtle flaws that traditional methods often miss.
 Tian et al.~\cite{tian2018deeptest} introduced \emph{DeepTest}, which defines transformation-based \glspl{mr} involving lighting and weather variations to identify behavioral inconsistencies in Deep Neural Network-based \glspl{ads}.
 This idea was expanded in \emph{DeepRoad}~\cite{zhang2018deeproad}, which applied generative adversarial networks to generate high-fidelity weather conditions, enabling more realistic and effective scenario transformations.
-Pan et al.~\cite{pan2021metamorphic} proposed an \gls{mt} framework that focused on fog-related driving conditions, using variations in fog density and direction to evaluate performance.
 Han and Zhou~\cite{han2020metamorphic} employed a metamorphic fuzzing approach, using \glspl{mr} to filter false positives by identifying genuine faults among automatically generated edge-case scenarios.
 In a more recent effort, Cheng et al.~\cite{cheng2024evaluating} developed \emph{Decictor}, a scenario-based \gls{mt} framework aimed at assessing optimal decision-making in \glspl{ads}.
-By applying non-invasive mutations to the driving environment, \emph{Decictor} identifies situations where the system diverges from the optimal trajectory without altering the ground-truth path.
-Fredericks et al.~\cite{fredericks2024towards} proposed \emph{DroneMR}, an \gls{mt} framework for software-defined drone systems that combines evolutionary search with contextual \gls{mr} inference to detect failures under uncertain conditions.
-Applied to a micro-drone platform in simulation, \emph{DroneMR} successfully generated diverse operating contexts and corresponding metamorphic test cases, demonstrating its potential for both design-time and run-time validation in safety-critical settings.
+By applying minor, carefully controlled changes to the driving environment, \emph{Decictor} identifies situations where the system diverges from the optimal trajectory without altering the ground-truth path.
+Fredericks et al.~\cite{fredericks2024towards} proposed \emph{DroneMR}, an \gls{mt} framework for drone systems that combines evolutionary search with contextual \gls{mr} inference to detect failures under uncertain conditions.
+Applied to a micro-drone platform in simulation, \emph{DroneMR} generated diverse operating contexts and corresponding metamorphic test cases, showing its potential for both design-time and run-time validation in safety-critical settings.